The European System

 - Annual Declarations are adopted at the conclusion of each session of the Parliamentary Assembly.
 The Oslo Declaration containing the resolutions adopted during the 2010 annual session of the Parliamentary Assembly includes a “Resolution on Women’s Rights and Reproductive Health.”
 That resolution contains the language that the Assembly is “[d]eeply concerned that the high rates of preventable maternal mortality in the OSCE area are related to the presence of gender inequalities which include; … unsafe abortions or lack of access to abortion…” and further “acknowledging that the full and equal exercise by women of their human rights, including the right to sexual and reproductive health, is essential to achieve a more peaceful, prosperous and democratic development of the OSCE area…” It is noteworthy that the subsequent 2011 Belgrade Declaration, 2012 Monaco declaration and 2013 Istanbul declaration contained no such language.

 - The Yogyakarta Principles.
 In June 2013, a resolution was tabled by Belgium calling upon the OSCE to formally recognize the Yogyakarta Principles.
 This radical document specifically addresses sexual orientation and gender identity and includes such controversial principals as no. 13 which specifies that “states shall: (a) take all necessary legislative, administrative and other measures to ensure equal access, without discrimination on the basis of sexual orientation of gender identity, to social security and other social protection measures….health insurance or care or benefits (including for body modifications related to gender identity)…”The reality of just how far this document, which purports to simply apply international human rights standards to address the abuse of those practicing homosexual behavior goes, is perhaps best demonstrated by the fact that the Deputy Head of the American delegation led the opposition to the resolution which was ultimately voted down by a 23 to 4 vote.
-Whether the United States would react in the same way if a similar resolution were tabled now is yet to be seen following the appointment of an Ambassador practicing homosexual behavior as Head of the US Mission to the OSCE.

 (iii) Initiatives of the ODIHR Which Affect Human Life and the Family